Washing and bathing

 - Take the opportunity to apply moisturisers to the person's skin.
 As we get older our skin becomes drier.
 Dry irritated skin may lead to unsettled or agitated behaviour in someone with dementia.

 - While the person is undressed, check for any red or sore areas.
 If you notice anything you're concerned about, mention it to the district nurse or GP.
-(See factsheet 512, Pressure sores.)
+(See factsheet 512, Pressure ulcers (bed sores).)

 - After the person has washed, consider styling their hair in the way they like to wear it.
 The person may also like to moisturise and put on perfume or aftershave after they have washed.
 This can boost the person's self-esteem and help create a feeling of well-being.